 Characters allowed for a key: Key: [A-Za-z0-9_]; Use CamelCase .Characters allowed for an item (if not complex) or a component of an item: [A-Za-z0-9_?]

 The description line MUST contain only a single >Prefix:DbUniqueId \key=value block.
 Some FASTA files such as the NCBI non-redundant (nr) database have been seen to have multiple headers per sequence separated by delimiter ASCII 001 (CTRL+A).
 It has been decided that PEFF does not support this and readers therefore do not need to support this.
-It is recommended either to split the header and create one entry for each of such sequence header block or to make a selection of the most appropriate block to create a PEFF file.
+It is recommended either to split the header and create one entry for each such sequence header block or to make a selection of the most appropriate block to create a PEFF file.

 The sequence block has the following structure: